D4NSER/LaboratorinisNr3/README.md

 - **_Deque_** is better than a vector for middle insertions/removals but not as efficient as a list because of it's design.

 In summary, if the structure of Studentas is changed from a **_vector_** to a **_list_** or **_deque_**, you might see improved performance in certain operations (like dividing students) due to the **_list's_** and **_deque's_** efficient insertion and deletion capabilities.
 However, sorting might be slower, especially for **_deque_**.
 The exact impact would depend on the specific operations and how they are implemented.

+> [!WARNING]
+> When doing these tests try to do as many as you can, because from the first sight, the differences may not be seen because of the varying time all of the actions take

 ## Test 2